Welcome

 Take your time.
 The goal is not to finish fast.
 The goal is to understand deeply.

 The next generation of engineers cannot rely on magic.
-They need to see how everything fits together, from tensors all the way to systems.
-They need to feel that the world of ML systems is not an unreachable tower but something they can open, shape, and build.
+They need to see how everything fits together, from a single tensor allocation up to a full training loop, and feel that the systems running modern AI are not an unreachable tower but something they can open, shape, and rebuild.

-That is what TinyTorch offers: the confidence that comes from building something real.
+That is what TinyTorch offers: the confidence that comes from having built it yourself.

 See the Big Picture → — How all 20 modules connect, what you’ll build, and which path to take.